bejoyjon/Miscelleaneous_documentation/Languages/Dutch_notes.md

 Worden - to become - .\
 Hebben - to have / to have to\
 Graag? - ...like to\
-Willen - to want to...
+Willen - to want to...\
+Zal....kunnen - will be able to - Zal hij die werk kunnen doen?

 ### In the office
 Werken - To work\